 Experiencing Big Events

-In October, I attended the Middleburg Film Festival for the first time and, as a film lover, it was one of the best experiences.
-The scenery when you drive through Middleburg in the fall is breathtaking.
+One of my favorite annual events in Loudoun is the Middleburg Film Festival, it is such a good gathering of creatives and talent from all over the world.
+As a film lover, I am always trying to predict the next big star or the next big blockbuster film.
 The festival has featured a handful of award-winning and popular films including “La La Land” starring Emma Stone and Ryan Gosling.
-This past year showcased recent blockbuster hits like Rustin, a biographical drama highlighting the civil rights movement.
+My first time attending I watched Priscilla, which went on to receive recognition from the Golden Globes and the Critics Choice awards.
+That same year Rustin, a biographical drama highlighting the civil rights movement, was also shown.
+The star of the movie took home a NAACP award for Oustanding Actor in a Motion Picture category.
 Salamander Middleburg owner Sheila Johnson and chef Kwame Onwuachi also collaborate on an annual event coined “The Family Reunion” - a four-day occurrence to celebrate Black and brown contributions to the food and hospitality industry by bringing in talent from all over the world, some of whom have made appearances on popular cooking shows such as Top Chef.

 Proximity to D.C.

 With Loudoun being a rural paradise, it’s difficult to grasp that the city of D.C. is just 25 miles away.
 Being so close to the city, I like to spend time in D.C. too - a great complement to the tranquil suburbs of Loudoun.
-The new Metro Silver Line extension makes the commute easy and affordable.
-Loudoun Station is just minutes away from my home and goes right into the city.
+The Metro Silver Line expansion has made the commute easy and affordable.
+Ashburn Station is just minutes away from my home and goes right into the city.
 It also serves as a modish town center precinct where people traveling on the metro can stop to enjoy a variety of dining and shopping choices.

 This is just a small taste of what I love about Loudoun, there is much more to be explored.
 Check our website to see everything you can do in this destination and visit our event calendar for the latest happenings!